JUMP TO:

 Garmin Lifestyle Logging & Health Status: Everything You Need to Know

-Amidst Garmin’s rush of new watch products yesterday (even including super-interesting new Oakley Meta Vanguard AI glasses integration), there were also two new features that launched for all Garmin users, regardless of which watch you have.
+Amidst Garmin’s rush of new watch products yesterday (even including super-interesting new Oakley Meta Vanguard AI glasses integration), there were also two new features that launched for existing Garmin users.
+The first is available to literally everyone on the platform (LifeStyle Logging), while the second is available to watches from the last few years.
 There is no Connect+ required here, one of the first times we’ve seen a notable new-to-everyone feature launched on Garmin Connect since Connect+ was announced.

 These new features are available on Garmin Connect, though over the coming months, some watch users will also get supporting widgets on their watches.